mrsilver76/plex-autoshutdown/README.md

 * 🖥️ Works on Windows and Linux (and possibly macOS)
 * ⚙️ Easy to set up, there is only one option that you _**must**_ configure.
-* 🎬 Will not shut down a machine if there are active Plex streams (audio or video).
+* 🎬 Will not shut down a server if there are active Plex streams (audio or video).
-* 📥 Will not shut down a machine if there are active Plex downloads.
+* 📥 Will not shut down a server if there are active Plex downloads.
-* 📺 Will not shut down a machine if live TV is being watched or recorded.
+* 📺 Will not shut down a server if live TV is being watched or recorded.
-* 🧩 Will not shut down a machine if certain processes (Plex related or not) are running.
+* 🧩 Will not shut down a server if certain processes (Plex related or not) are running.
-* 🏠 Will not shutdown a machine if certain devices are active on the network (e.g. a television).
+* 🏠 Will not shutdown a server if certain devices are active on the network (e.g. a smart TV with network access).
-* ⏳ Will not force a machine to shut down for a (configurable) period of time after power up.
+* ⏳ Will not force a server to shut down for a configurable period of time after power up.
-* 🧪 Test mode to verify the logic without accidentally powering off your machine.
+* 🧪 Test mode to verify the logic without accidentally powering off your server.

 ## 📦 Download